 We Talk Sin Free Sipping As The Trend Hang Over Free Drinking Joins The Party.

-Picked as one of the top food trends for 2017, low and non-alcohol tipples really are the answer to what to drink when you’re not drinking, whether you’re the designated driver or simply looking for an abstemious night out.
+Picked as a the top food trend for 2017, low and non-alcohol tipples really are the answer to what to drink when you’re not drinking, whether you’re the designated driver or simply looking for an abstemious night out.

 From pickle juice to alcohol-free spirits, KATIE SAYERS, Foodmarket and Wine Shop Manager at Harvey Nichols Birmingham, selects her favourite drinks to leave you hang-over free.